 At 247 meters long and 20 meters high, it is the largest standing wooden trestle bridge of its kind in the State of Victoria.
 The bridge is listed on the Register of Historic Sites.
 The East Gippsland rail trail also passes past this amazing monument of our history.

-Raymond Island Koala Walk: Located around 40 kilometers from Lakes is Raymond Island.
-A short free ferry ride from Paynesville will have you st the start of the Koala Walk.
+Located around 40 kilometres from Lakes is Raymond Island.
+A short free ferry ride from Paynesville will have you at the start of the Koala Trail Walk.
 Raymond Island is home to a large population of wild Koalas.
 You will find a marked out trail around the island that gives you the best chance anywhere in Australia to see Koalas in the natural environment.
 You can read a full review of the Raymond Island Koala walk here.

 How to get to Lakes Entrance